In some circumstances, the machine may work not as well or expected, and this situation can be traced by the use of anomalies.

 General

-The main section describing the alert through these properties:
+The main section describing the event through these properties:

 -

-Name: specifies the name of the alert, it is a free value (e.g. TEMP WARNING).
+Name: specifies the name of the event, it is a free value (e.g. TEMP WARNING).

 -